Keep Your Money Habits Going

 - Keep Track of Your Progress.
 Researchers have noted that making a goal measurable will help it stick.
 Keeping track of your progress, and watching your pay off balance shrink, can help you stay focused and motivated.
 As you “check off” milestones and “to-do’s,” you will see your healthier financial future getting closer and closer, and be even more inspired.

 - Celebrate Milestones.
 Achieving a financial goal is cause for celebration.
 Take time to observe your successes along the way.
 Being your own cheerleader is actually a good way to reinforce your new habits, which in turn makes it easier to stay on track if you hit a bump in the road at some point.
 Take our Redesign Your Financial Habits course to learn more.

 Finally, it can be helpful to remind yourself that you can do this, which is a message shared in GreenPath’s post on goals that stick.

 Eliminating debt, learning new spending habits, and building savings are choices that can change your life.
 They can affect your overall well-being by reducing stress levels.

-This coming new year is a great time to refresh your goals, make new milestones, and commit to your financial health.
+This new year is a great time to refresh your goals, make new milestones, and commit to your financial health.
 Having a plan, using your resources, and keeping information at hand will help you succeed.
 And you’ve taken that important first step.
-Stay positive because 2021 will be even better.
+Stay positive because 2022 will be even better.

 For specifics on how a debt management plan can be a part of your new habits, GreenPath counselors are here to help.